most-want-tech/digital-coupon-platf/DEMO_GUIDE.md

 ## Overview
 This demo showcases a complete white-label digital coupon platform with both customer-facing and business management interfaces.
 All functionality is live and interactive.

+## Branching & Deployments
+- The live demo runs from the Next.js 15 App Router code that now powers both `main` and `dev`.
+- The previous React/Vite prototype is archived in `legacy/react` and is no longer deployable or mergeable.

 ## Getting Started

 ### Customer View (Default)